shibatch/cputemp/README.md

 ### Synopsis

-`cputemp <sensor ID> <target temperature in celcius> <interval in second> [verbose]`
+`cputemp [<options>]`

 ### Description

-This tool monitors temperature obtained by the sensor specified by sensor ID every specified interval, and control the CPU clock frequency so that the temperature is kept below the specified target temperature.
+This tool monitors temperature obtained by the sensor specified by sensor ID every specified period, and control the CPU clock frequency so that the temperature is kept below the specified target temperature.

 The CPU clock frequency is controlled by changing the value of `/sys/devices/system/cpu/cpu*/cpufreq/scaling_max_freq`.
 This means that this tool requires the cpufreq driver to honor the value of scaling_max_freq in order to work correctly.
 Some CPUs need kernel parameters to be set appropriately for this.
 For example, you may